Meet Our Clarksville TN Oral, Facial, and Cosmetic Surgeons

 George S. Lee, MD, DDS

 Dr. Lee is Board Certified in Oral and Maxillofacial Surgery.
 He is an active member of the American Academy of Cosmetic surgery, American Academy of Facial Plastic and Reconstructive surgery, American Association of Oral and Maxillofacial Surgeons, Tennessee Dental Association, and is the Past President of the 8th District Dental Society.
-Dr. Lee serves as the medical director for Cumberland Surgical Arts and Cumberland Laser Center.

 Matthew A. DeFelice, DDS